 Though security is a big topic, here are a few key pointers to get you started.
 Remember to use the HTTPS protocol to encrypt data exchanges.
 Validate user inputs as much as possible, including validation on both the client and server side.
 If you’re allowing any file uploads, make sure you add limitations to type and size.
 Finally, verify the libraries you use to build your website.
 As many of them will be open source, you never know what kind of malicious code could be added in to exploit your users…

-There’s no secret shortcut to a successful web development project.
-Though it can provide a big payoff for your business, building a website takes a lot of work and comes with a lot of unpredictability.
+If we had to boil the whole of agile web development down into one single phrase – or mantra, if you will – it would be this.
+Unfortunately there’s no secret shortcut to a successful agile web development project, and though it can provide a big payoff for your business, building a website takes a lot of work and comes with a lot of unpredictability.
 You’ll need to plan ahead.
 You’ll need to change those plans.
 And you’ll need a team with skill, a collaborative spirit, and an agile mindset to be able to do so.

-One thing that makes this process easier is experience.
+One thing that makes the agile web development process easier is experience.
 If you’re just starting out, outsourcing some of your work to a software developer that knows what they’re doing can help you build a great product and get to market fast.
 Here at Mooncascade, that’s exactly what we’ve been doing since 2009.
 Get in touch today to see how we can help!